dobots/aim/index.md

 * **YARP**, Yet Another Robot Platform, a middleware on top of TCP, UDP, and a few other options
 * **ROS**, Robotic Operating System, the most widely used robotic software ecosystem
 * **ZeroMQ**, a middleware that adds neat abstractions for distributed communication structures
-* **Android**, the well-known virtual machine where application communicate with "intents"
+* **Android**, the well-known virtual machine where application communicate with \"intents\"
 * **NodeJS**, the software that together with npm shook up the javascript world

 The rur-builder allows you to write exactly the same code, in C++, and it runs smoothly in all the scenarios of above.
-For example, if you want to use a module that does "unsupervised learning", say "k-means clustering", you do not have to change anything to run it on Android and communicate to it using "intents", or to run it as a module in your Node server installing it via npm and communicating with it using javascript function calls.
+For example, if you want to use a module that does \"unsupervised learning\", say \"k-means clustering\", you do not have to change anything to run it on Android and communicate to it using \"intents\", or to run it as a module in your Node server installing it via npm and communicating with it using javascript function calls.

 ## Module Management and Scheduling